TheBoxyBear/charttools/docs/FileFormats/chart.md

 - `phrase_end` – End of the current lyrics phrase.
 Lyrics will disappear at this event if far enough from the next start event.
 - `lyric <syllable>` – Stores a syllable of the current lyric phrase as the argument.
 All of the lyrics within a phrase get concatenated into a single phrase in-game.
 Text gets highlighted one syllable at a time by the lyrics system as lyric events are passed.
 There are various symbols that do various things or get stripped out:
   - Hyphens `-` will combine two syllables into a single word.
-  - Equals `=` will join two symbols using a hyphen.
+  - Equals `=` will join two syllables using a hyphen.
   - Slashes `/`, underscores `_`, pluses `+`, hashes/pounds `#`, carets `^`, sections `§`, dollar signs `$`, percents `%` and anything inside triangle brackets `<>` that does not match a whitelist are either stripped out or replaced with a space by CH.
 Most of these are various symbols used in .mid charts for things in Rock Band, their purposes are explained in the .mid docs.
   - CH's PTB can properly parse [TextMeshPro formatting tags](http://digitalnativestudios.com/textmeshpro/docs/rich-text/), such as `<color=#00FF00>`, and has [a whitelist](https://strikeline.myjetbrains.com/youtrack/issue/CH-226) for tags that it allows.
 CH v.23 will break ones that include an equals sign, slash, or hash.
   - Syllables not joined together through anything will automatically be separated by a space.